luisgerhorst/ccms/README.md

 Install CouchDB on [Mac, Windows, download the Source](http://couchdb.apache.org/#download) or on [Ubuntu, FreeBSD, etc.](http://wiki.apache.org/couchdb/Installation)

-First you have to create a admin for CCMS.
+First you have to create a admin account for CCMS.
 Because of security reasons, all CouchDB accounts used by CCMS *must* begin with `ccms/`, after the `/`, the actual username you'll have to use to log in to the CCMS admin panel begins.
 For the beginning, create an account named `ccms/admin`.

 Create a database named `ccms`.
 Add the user `ccms/admin` to the  database's Admins (very important, otherwise everyone can edit the database).